-To maintain a safe learning environment, KIPP Colorado Public Schools employees may, within the scope of their employment and consistent with state law, use reasonable and appropriate physical intervention and restraint with students in accordance with this policy, DPS policy JKA, and its accompanying regulation.
-Such actions shall not be considered child abuse or corporal punishment if performed in good faith and in compliance with this policy and accompanying regulation.
+To maintain a safe learning environment, KIPP Colorado Public Schools employees may, within the scope of their employment and consistent with state law, use reasonable and appropriate physical intervention and restraint with students in accordance with DPS policy JKA and its accompanying regulation.
+Such actions shall not be considered child abuse or corporal punishment if performed in good faith and in compliance with DPS policy/regulation.
 This policy applies to incidents that occur on school property or at an off-campus, school-sponsored event or activity.
-Parents/guardians will be notified in case of an intervention.
+Parents/guardians will be notified in case of an intervention if.